SSI/ISID Fellowships

 Eligibility

-SSI/ISID fellowships are open to residents of low and middle income countries as classified by the World Bank who have either a M.D. or Ph.D. in a relevant field and hold a position at a medical, research or public health institution.
+The SSI/ISID Fellowship program is open to applicants who are 40 years or younger, citizens and permanent residents of under-resourced countries or Eastern Europe.
+Applicants should have either a M.D. or Ph.D. in a relevant field and hold a position at a medical, research or public health institution.

 Requirements